Clean Energy, Real Impact

 1314_Kenya_Fairpicture_0046

-Celestine Atieno (left) and Wayne Dwayne Dwallow (right) from Differ Community Power explaining how the new solar installation works.
+Celestine Atieno (left) and Wayne Dwallow (right) from Differ Community Power explaining how the new solar installation works.

 thumb